MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/deployment/enforce-appcontrol-policies.md

 ## Convert App Control **base** policy from audit to enforced

 As described in [common App Control for Business deployment scenarios](../design/common-appcontrol-use-cases.md), we'll use the example of **Lamna Healthcare Company (Lamna)** to illustrate this scenario.
-Lamna is attempting to adopt stronger application policies, including the use of application control to prevent unwanted or unauthorized applications from running on their managed devices.
+Lamna is attempting to adopt stronger application policies, including the use of App Control to prevent unwanted or unauthorized applications from running on their managed devices.

 **Alice Pena** is the IT team lead responsible for Lamna's App Control rollout.